 Dong quai contains many complex classes of chemicals, including coumarins, flavonoids, phytosterols and polysaccharides.
 Angelica polysaccharide sulfate is one of these chemicals, which has antioxidant properties when isolated from the other constituents of dong quai.
 These properties generally support the body’s natural ability to manage free radical damage.
 Butylidenephthalide is another component of dong quai with antispasmodic properties, meaning that it may help support muscle relaxation.

 The primary use of dong quai is the relief of menopausal symptoms.
 Many people also use it to help cope with occasional headaches.

 Early studies show that a combination of dong quai, and soy may help support a person’s ability to manage occasional headaches, such as those caused by menstruation.

-Dong Quai has been shown to relieve discomfort in bones, joints or muscles; as well as helping with poor circulation, which can cause occasional headaches, fatigue and digestive difficulties.
+Dong Quai has been shown to relieve discomfort in bones, joints, or muscles; as well as help with poor circulation, which can cause occasional headaches, fatigue, and digestive difficulties.

 Angelica sinensis, Plum Flower Chinese Angelica Root, Dong Gui Wei, Dang-Gui

 It is estimated that about 20-25% of couples are infertile or sub-fertile, while roughly 30% of men are sub-fertile and at least 2% of men are totally infertile.
 In fact, approximately 50% of couples that are experiencing problems with conception....

 Menopausal Support Wild Yam Background and Benefits Wild yam is the common name for Dioscorea villosa, a perennial flowering plant that originates from eastern North America.
 It is a hardy plant to zone 6 and grows abundantly in a wide variety of soil types, including sand, loam, and clay.
 Wild y...